infojunkie/music-l10n/experiments/webaudiomidi/README.md

 - by applying functions to existing sheets or parts thereof (e.g. `add6thBelowEachNote` or `transposeUpA3rd`)

 ## MIDI setup
+- Install [Jazz-Plugin](http://jazz-soft.net/download/Jazz-Plugin/) for Web MIDI API on Firefox
+- `sudo modprobe snd-virmid` to enable Virtual MIDI ports (needed by Jazz-Plugin)
 - `qsynth` assuming a functional existing setup of Qsynth
 - `timidity -iA` assuming a functional existing setup of TiMiditi++
 - `aconnect -o` should show available output ports, including `FLUID Synth` and `TiMidity`
+- `aconnect 24:0 130:0` where `24:0` should be the port of `VirMIDI 2-0` and `130:0` should be the port of `TiMidity port 0` - this will wire up Jazz-Plugin
 - Open `./index.html`
 - Select the output MIDI port as per above, and the MIDI channel (1-16, or `all`)
 - Play!